timkartar/DeepPBS/README.md

 (to only run prediction, and not calculate heavy atom relative importance scores, append `-m` to the end of the above command)

 This will create a folder named `results`, and place the important DeepPBS results inside.
 The `predict` folder contains results related to the prediction, including the position weight matrix.
-If you do not run -m, it will also generate an `interpretation` folder and put related results (Pymol session, residue wise scores) there.
+If you do not run `-m`, it will also generate an `interpretation` folder and put related results (Pymol session, residue wise scores) there.

 ## Installation
 (should take 5-10 minutes with proper system setup)